 Here are my go-to travel tips for those with digestive issues:

 Probiotics are an excellent way to bring in more of the good guys to crowd out the bad.
 Especially before traveling somewhere abroad, I recommend taking them two weeks leading up to the trip, the entire time you are on your trip, and continue taking them two weeks after your trip.
 If you already take probiotics on a daily basis (and many of you are or should), then double up on your dose in this time period.
+Here is a list of my favorite therapeutic-grade probiotic supplement brands.

 2. Vitamin C